 Visit java.com and download the latest free Java and then install it.

 Once Java is installed, press and hold the button on dongle while you plug into the computer.
 The dongle screen should say Bootloader (example A).

 On your computer open our latest serial firmware file you downloaded from step 1.
 Once open, click Update.
 (The RED LED will flash rapidly) DO NOT UNPLUG UNTIL LED LIGHT STOPS FLASHING (example B).
 Please note your firmware version should match the version number you downloaded from step 1.
 If nothing happens on your computer screen above identify and update you may have a Java issue.
 Scroll to the bottom of this page and follow *** Java Terminal Workaround ***.

 Once your screen has reset your firmware has been updated (example D).
 Your dongle settings have reverted back to factory default with the new firmware.
-You can now adjust your dongle settings to your preferred choices.
+You can now unplug your dongle, leave java updater open, and proceed to step 4.